H3rmt/hyprswitch/README.md

 To use the GUI, you need to start the daemon once at the start of Hyprland with `exec-once = hyprswitch init &` in your config.
-Subsequent calls to hyprswitch (with the `gui` command) will send the command to the daemon which will execute the command and update the GUI.
+Subsequent calls to hyprswitch (with the `gui`, `dispatch` or `close` command) will send the command to the daemon which will execute the command and update the GUI.

 ![image.png](imgs/image_3.png)